vusion/icon-font-loader/README.md

 Our loader works in a way different to others:

-- css only.
+- CSS only.
 You can override existing style like this:
     ```
     .select:after {
         icon-font: url('../icons/arrow-down.svg');